Free Initial Assessment

 3

-How much compensation can you receive?
+How much compensation can you receive for an injury at work?

 Every workplace injury claim is different.
 The amount of compensation you will be awarded depends upon the extent of your injuries and the length of time it may take you to recover.